 This alluring 16th century teakwood palace is amongst the top kanyakumari sightseeing places and the finest example of Taccusastra (the ancient science of carpentry).
 A living proof of the architectural brilliance and rich heritage of the erstwhile kingdom of Travancore, the magnificent interiors of this palace will take your breath away.
 Right from the entrance where an intricately carved jackfruit tree stands witness to its unparalleled beauty, to the stunning interiors adorned with elaborately carved columns, chairs with Chinese carvings and Belgian mirrors, the palace leaves a lasting impression.

 Opening hours: 9AM to 1PM; 2PM to 4:30PM.
 Closed on Mondays.

 Entry fee: INR 25/adult; additional fee for still and video cameras

 A stunning white gothic style structure contrasted against the clear blues skies is a sight to behold.
 This peaceful church must be on your list of places to visit in Kanyakumari in one day.
 Located at a walking distance from the beach, the beauty of this magnificent structure is heightened at night time, with the church lights turned on.

 Opening hours: NA

 9. Vattakottai Fort

 A 40-minute drive out of Kanyakumari, this old fort is located in a very scenic spot.
-The small fort can be covered by foot in half an hour, but the high-point is watching the surreal views from the fort ramparts – the soothing waters of the Bay of Bengal and the marvellous view of the windmill farm at a distance.
-Built out of stone and granite, the fort has great historical value as being part of the major defences of the Travancore kingdom.
+The small fort can be covered by foot in half an hour, but the high-point is watching the surreal views from the fort ramparts – the soothing waters of the Bay of Bengal and the marvelous view of the windmill farm at a distance.
+Built out of stone and granite, the fort has great historical value as being part of the major defenses of the Travancore kingdom.
 The serene beach, wonderful breeze and peaceful environment make it the perfect place to spend a relaxed day.